KDE/documentation-docs-kdenlive-org/effects_and_filters/video_effects/generate/dynamic_text.rst

 .. rubric:: Description

 This effect allows you to overlay specific keywords to the image source, for example the timecode that counts up relative to the start of the clip or the track it is applied to, respectively.
-It can be :ref:`direct controlled on the monitor <ui-monitors_effect_direct_control>`.
+It can be :ref:`controlled directly  on the monitor <ui-monitors_effect_direct_control>`.

 .. rubric:: Parameters